alexbevi/alexbevi.github.com/_posts/2023-03-14-what-documents-did-my-ttl-index-delete.markdown

 {"t":{"$date":"2023-03-14T06:47:41.336-04:00"},"s":"I","c":"INDEX","id":5479200,"ctx":"TTLMonitor","msg":"Deleted expired documents using index","attr":{"namespace":"test.foo","index":"created_at_1","numDeleted":1,"durationMillis":0}}
 ```

-Unfortunately all this presents us with is confirmation that _something_ was removed, but is it possible to find out _what_ was removed?
+Unfortunately all this presents us with is confirmation that one document (`"numDeleted":1`) was removed, but is it possible to find out _what_ was removed?

 ## Enter the Oplog